-You can get more information about this from the Adults' CarePoint.
-You can find out how to get in touch on page 65.
+Or you can contact our Adults' CarePoint and ask for a copy.
+You can find out how to get in touch on page 67.

 Keeping you safe

 An important part of our work is helping people to live in safety and free from abuse and neglect.